Key Takeaways

 Best General Liability Insurance Companies for Small Businesses in Oregon

-Every Oregon business has different coverage needs, so we reviewed 10 major general liability insurers across 25 industries to find the strongest performers.
+Every Oregon business has different coverage needs, so we reviewed 10 major general liability insurers across 25 industries to find the top performers.
 The five companies listed below offer the best and most affordable coverage in the state, based on quotes at $1 million per occurrence/$2 million aggregate limits:

 1. ERGO NEXT: Best Overall, Best for Higher-Risk and Hands-On Industries